-What better time of year than this to consider our ‘wishes for the world’?
+What better time of year than New Year’s Eve to consider our ‘wishes for the world’?
 Have you given it any thought, my friends?

 My ‘wishes for the world’ can be summed up very simply in just one word – love.
 If we all acted only out of pure love for all other beings and the world itself… oh, what a different place the world would be!
 There could be no war, poverty or hunger.
 Power-hungry political corruption and greed simply could not exist.
 If we truly love every person, animal and tree, we could never act in a way that would cause them any harm – and just think what a difference it would make if we simply did them no harm.
 (Contemplating that sure makes you realise how much harm is actually being done, doesn’t it?)
 With love as our driving force, how could there be anything but truth, equality and peace?
 Love would eradicate borders and divisions, replacing them with acceptance of religious, cultural and racial differences.
 On a local level, the loving support experienced and freely given by each individual would foster a strong sense of community, which I feel would go a long way towards banishing stress, depression and loneliness.

 The greatest thing you’ll ever learn

 Is just to love and be loved in return.

 – Nature Boy, song by Nat King Cole

 If you are thinking that these ‘wishes for the world’ seem idealistic and unattainable, then I will refer you to a recent post of mine entitled ‘Have I done any good in the world today?‘ In that post, I mentioned that each and every one of us has the opportunity to do good every single day.

 “Lord,” he challenged with some anger in his voice, “why didn’t you send someone to save all those unborn children, why didn’t you do something to save all those who fell to the deception of Satan – or something to save all those who never even heard your name?”